ga-wdi-pvd/angular-intro-1/README.md

 Modules are containers for related code.
 The concept of *modules* is prevalent throughout programming, and here, we can consider it essentially a container for our app.

+This is essentially Object Oriented Programming.
+The functionality of the MVC pattern has been divided out in a module with the following:

 #### Config & Routes

 Each AngularJS module has a *config* method that allows us to provide code that runs when a module is loaded.
 The *config* method is used most commonly to setup routing.